Shenkrad/Steam_Multiplayer/readme.txt

-You need to add a folder named sdk inside "Encrypted" folder with the SteamWorks SDK
+You need to add the SteamWorks SDK in this path "/Encrypted/sdk"